1969 Swindon by-election: Result

+Previous result

 Aftermath

 This was one of five by-elections held on the same day where Labour were trying to retain a seat that they held.
 While they held the other four seats, with the exception of Glasgow Gorbals, none of them was a comfortable hold, with Labour's majorities being significantly reduced by the Conservatives.
 The swing to the Conservatives in Swindon was 12.9%, which was much more than the 4% swing the Conservatives required if they were to win the next general election.
 This was the 14th seat that Labour had lost in a by-election since the 1966 general election.

 A report in the following day's The Glasgow Herald argued the Liberal Party's "big challenge" in Swindon "possibly contributed to Labour's defeat", but also blamed "the Government's neglect of the constituency, having left it vacant since February."

 At the following year's general election, Stoddart stood again as Labour's candidate and this time defeated Ward with a majority of 5,576 votes.